Samonum/LibDirectional/README.md

 # libdirectional
-Libdirectional is a C++ library for creating, manipulating and drawing vectorfields build on [libigl](www.github.com/libigl/libigl).
+Libdirectional is a C++ library for creating, manipulating and drawing vectorfields build on [libigl](www.github.com/libigl/libigl)<sup>[1](#fn1)</sup>.
+Libdirectional allows for n-rosy fields up to an arbitrary degree.
+Currently three types of vectorfields are supported, the trivial field, which attempts to create an as smooth as possible field given a set of singularities, the complex or globally optimal field, which tries to create a field that is as parallel as possible to a set of given example directionals and the polyvector field which generalizes the complex field to work for indepemdent 1<sup>n</sup> vector fields.

+Parts of the code are based on the 2016 SIGGRAPH course on [directional field design](https://github.com/avaxman/DirectionalFieldSynthesis)<sup>[2](#fn2)</sup>.
+Furthermore some code is borrowed from the [libhedra](https://github.com/avaxman/libhedra) library<sup>[3](#fn3)</sup>.

 ## Installation